 It depends.
 In August 2022, Chapter 147 of the Acts of 2022 was signed into law.
 This new law provides that in some circumstances vacation buybacks will be considered regular compensation and included as pensionable earnings.
-Since its enactment, the Board and management have been working with our regulator, the Public Employee Retirement Administration Commission (PERAC), to determine which members are affected and to develop and receive regulatory approval of a vacation buyback supplementary regulation.
-Potential impacts may include retroactive benefit increases for some current retirees, amounts owed to the System by this same group of retirees and amounts owed to the System by some active members.
-Management anticipates full implementation in 2023 and any additional liabilities will be recognized once such amounts are measurable.
+Since its enactment, the Board and management worked with our regulator, the Public Employee Retirement Administration Commission (PERAC), to determine which members were affected and to develop and receive regulatory approval of a vacation buyback supplementary regulation.
+On October 26, 2023 the MPAERS Board approved the Supplemental Regulation Concerning Vacation Buybacks and on November 16, 2023 PERAC approved it.
+This supplemental regulation defines the terms for implementing Chapter 147 for those members potentially impacted by it.
+If you have questions or are unsure as to whether Chapter 147 applies to you, please contact the retirement office.